Higher spin mapping class groups and strata of Abelian differentials over Teichm{\"u}ller space: Introduction

-The proof of Theorem \ref{theorem:classification} follows by analyzing which mapping classes can be realized as flat deformations living in a (connected component of a) stratum.
-In particular, we show that the ``geometric monodromy group,'' a kind of homotopy analogue for the monodromy of the Gauss--Manin connection over $\HM(\sing)$, is equal to the stabilizer of an $r$--spin structure under the natural $\Mod(\Sigma_g)$ action (see Definitions \ref{def:geomonodromy} and \ref{definition:stabilizer}).
+As in \cite{Calderon_strata}, the proof of Theorem \ref{theorem:classification} follows by analyzing which mapping classes can be realized as flat deformations living in a (connected component of a) stratum of genus-$g$ differentials.
+The {\em geometric monodromy group} of such a component $\mathcal H$ is the subgroup $\mathcal{G}({\mathcal H}) \le \Mod(\Sigma_g)$ obtained from the forgetful map $\mathcal H \to \mathcal M_g$ by taking (orbifold) $\pi_1$ (see also Remark \ref{rem:geomonodromy}).
+Theorem \ref{theorem:classification} is obtained as a direct corollary of the monodromy calculation described in Theorem \ref{theorem:moncomp} below.
+To formulate the result, let $\phi$ denote the $r$-spin structure associated to the stratum-component $\mathcal H$ (see Construction \ref{example:diffspin} for details), and let $\Mod_g[\phi]$ denote the stabilizer of $\phi$ under the action of $\Mod(\Sigma_g)$ (c.f.
+Definition \ref{definition:stabilizer}).